MSU vet school has about 1,000 candidates apply each year.

 Again, probably contradicting myself again, but keep track of your GPA.
 3.5 is no longer average like I was led to believe, it’s closer to 3.7-3.8.
 Obviously, it won’t keep you out of vet school (I got in!), but I have a feeling that they care more about it than they let on.

 Finally, know that you don’t have to give up if you don’t get in your first try.
 Go get file reviews from the schools you applied to so you can improve, it’s incredibly helpful and enlightening.
 Just know that if it was stressful for you the first time, it may be doubly so the second, or third.
 Definitely, use the gap year to improve yourself in some way, whether that’s retaking a class, taking classes other schools required so you can apply to more (I did this), adding to your experience (did this too), or anything else that may help.

 If you get in, you are meant to be here!
-I was a bit worried about doing well since it took me two attempts to get in, but as I finish my first semester, I’m currently doing better in vet school than I did in undergrad!
+I was a bit worried about doing well since it took me two attempts to get in, but as I finish my first semester, I’m currently doing better at Mississippi State University vet school than I did in undergrad!

 Here’s a link to tips that I’ve learned during the first semester.
 “Things I’ve learned about studying in the first three months of vet school”

 vulnera-sanentura.tumblr.com (vet school journey blog)